tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 ![Left Fold](/haskell3/leftfold.png)

-In the fold above, we provide the `(+)` function to tell `foldl`|`r` how to aggregate elements of the list.
+In the fold above, we provide the `(+)` function to tell `foldl` how to aggregate elements of the list.
 There is also a typeclass for things that are “automatically aggregatable” or “concatenatable” called `Monoid` which declares a general concatenation function for Monoid called `mconcat`.
 One instance of Monoid is `Sum`, since there is an instance of `Sum` for `Num`:

 ```haskell
 GHCi> :i Monoid